jmks/gira/README.md

 ## TODO

-* When creating a branch name, if last char is special character, the branch should not end with the delimiter `TASS-some-branch-`
 * Add a log to a file
 * Create a [worker pool](https://gobyexample.com/worker-pools) for Jira requests
 * Show `git ls-remotes` info in delete UI